psychopy/workshops/source/translators/setUpVersionControl.rst

 What is *version control*?
 ------------------------------

-- Similar to *Google Drive* and *MS 365*

-  - each such document (e.g., a *Google Doc*) contains a *version history*

-    - go back and forth "in time" to look at (and even revert to) older versions of the document

-- What about mulitiple files and folders?

-  - *Git* and *GitHub*
-  - You can also go "back and forth in time"
+- A way to go "back and forth in time" to avoid ``FinalVersion1.docx``, ``FinalVersion2.docx``, etc.

-    - More complex as they account for multiple documents
+  - For single documents, cloud-based platforms have a *Version History"

+    - e.g., in a *Google Doc*: ``File > Version History``
+  - For a larger project, with multiple files and folders, there are several tools, the most popular of which is currently *Git*

 What is *Git*?
 ----------------